 - Free flap MS TRAM (Muscle Sparing Transverse Rectus Abdominis Muscle) means that the surgeon cuts the flap of skin, together with fat, blood vessels and a small cube of abdominal muscle, free from its original location and then attaches the flap to blood vessels in the chest area.
-This requires the use of a microscope (microsurgery) to connect the tiny vessels and takes longer to finish than a pedicle flap.
-This procedure is the second most common, used in approximately 30% of cases. - Free TRAM flap this procedure involves transferring the whole muscle and is very rarely undertaken. - Pedicle flap (TRAM) involves leaving the flap attached to its original blood supply and tunnelling it under the skin to the breast area.
-Due to advances in surgical techniques we no longer perform this type of surgery at this hospital.
+This requires the use of a microscope (microsurgery) to connect the tiny vessels and takes longer to finish than a pedicled flap. - Free TRAM flap this procedure involves transferring the whole muscle and is very rarely undertaken. - Pedicle flap (TRAM) involves leaving the flap attached to its original blood supply and tunneling it under the skin to the breast area.
+Due to advances in surgical techniques, we no longer perform this type of surgery at this hospital.